 The Story of the Band’s Thanksgiving Farewell

-A wise man once said it's better to burn out than fade away, and on Thanksgiving Day of 1976, the Band, one of the best live acts of the rock era went out in a blaze of glory that was called The Last Waltz.
+A wise man once said it's better to burn out than fade away, and on Thanksgiving Day in 1976, the Robbie Robertson-era edition of Band did just that: Their final concert together was a blaze of glory called The Last Waltz.

 After spending more than 15 years on the road – first as a backing band and then as a recording act in their own right – they called it quits as a touring entity by leading an all-star ensemble through an epic night of food, dancing and rock 'n' roll.
 Commemorated by director Martin Scorsese, the event would later serve as the grist for one of the most beloved concert films of all time, but on Nov.
 25, 1976, it was simply one heck of a show.